dotansimha/graphql-code-generator/website/docs/custom-codegen/contributing.md

   {
     file: '../packages/plugins/my-plugin/config.ts', // file where the Config interface/type is located
     identifier: 'MyPluginConfig', // name of the Config interface/type
-    name: 'my-plugin', // name if you plugin package },
+    name: 'my-plugin' // name if you plugin package
+  }
   // ...
-];
+]
 ```

 > Adding your plugin here will automatically include your plugin in the generated `config.schema.json` that provides VSCode auto-complete (try running `yarn generate-json-config` to see it in action), and will generate a markdown documentation automatically based on your TypeScript types.